Last updated: August 9, 2021. Originally published: March 13, 2014

 Often, when people get a dog and have a really rough go of it, it’s because they didn’t take into consideration what I’m about to tell you.

 To begin, we have to go back to that heartwarming moment with my puppy, Friday.
 Because that’s the kind of anecdote that makes dog ownership so appealing.
 Aww, how cute!
-The kid worked so hard to get a puppy!
-The puppy loves the kid already!
+Little Jake worked so hard to get a puppy!
+The puppy loves him already!
 She’s so grateful to be rescued!
 They’re gonna grow up together and be best friends and everything is beautiful!

 I mean, we literally rode off into the sunset together.
 It doesn’t get more storybook than that.
 What happened next?
 Happily ever after, right?